 The FTO gene is also known as the 'fat mass and obesity-associated gene' since it can impact weight management and body composition.
 This gene's role in the body is related to metabolic rate, energy expenditure and energy balance.
 It is also expressed in regions of the brain that are involved in the regulation of energy intake.
-In individuals who have undergone bariatric surgery for weight loss, variation in the FTO gene can help predict their long-term weight loss success, which can have significant implications for nutrition care plans.
-Research shows that for individuals with the AA or TA variant, a high intake of unsaturated fat, and low intake of saturated fat in the diet can help facilitate weight loss, decrease fat stores around the abdomen and decrease the risk for obesity.
+Current research shows that specific dietary and exercise recommendations can substantially help with weight loss and weight maintenance in individuals with certain variants of the FTO gene.